airblast-dev/texter/examples/simple-text-edit/README.md

 The goal of the example is to implement a very simple editor that provides syntax highlighting and uses incremental parsing with the help of `texter`.

+The whole editor is written in under 300 lines of code (excluding comments) which is very little considering we are leveraging incremental parsing.
+It goes to show how much boiler-plate code `texter` is able to remove.

 For a more fully featured editor that makes use of `texter` see (actually have to make an editor first) (TODO add images)